stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-4.md

 ![](/images/03_adknowva_theprocess_02.gif)

-Advertisements size management can also be done, and ad exposure time and availability can also be managed at once.
+Advertisements size management can also be done, and ad exposure time and availability can also be managed.

 ![](/images/empty.png)